Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Subgroups Differing from the Group of Units

 of all the images of all the prefixes of relators in the presentation of $M$ is a free monoid freely generated by these generators.
 These generators are all distinct by the argument above.
 Now any product of these generators is in normal form with respect to the free product decomposition

-From this together with the fact that every generator comes from the set $GX\Lambda$ can be used to deduce that the submonoid of $K$ generated by $Q$ is a free monoid with free generating set $Q$. \end{proof}
+From this together with the fact that every generator comes from the set $GX\Lambda$ we can deduce that the submonoid of $K$ generated by $Q$ is a free monoid with free generating set $Q$.
+Now, by Proposition~\ref{prop_r1gen} the submonoid $\GreenR_1$ is generated as a monoid by the proper prefixes of the defining relators $s_{r,k}$.
+Thus given two distinct elements $m$ and $n$ of $\GreenR_1$ they can each be written as a product of the elements

+where $r \in R$, $1 \leq k \leq |r|$.
+Since $m \neq n$ in the monoid these two products of prefixes must be distinct as words over $\{ x_{r_k}, y_{r_k}^{-1}, x_{r_k}\delta_{r,k} \}$.
+This means that these products map to distinct products over $Q$ in $K$ from which it follows that $m$ and $n$ map to distinct elements of $K$, as the submonoid of $K$ generated by $Q$ is a free monoid with free generating set $Q$. \end{proof} Notice that the argument in the proof of Lemma~\ref{lemma_misroi} actually shows that the submonoid $\GreenR_1$ of right units of $M$ is a free monoid of finite rank.

+We now have all the ingredients needed to prove the main theorem of this section. \begin{proof}[Proof of Theorem~\ref{thm:trivGroupUnits}] For each finite group $G$ we have constructed a special inverse monoid $M$ which is \roi\ (by Lemma~\ref{lemma_misroi}), has trivial group of units (by Lemma~\ref{lemma_sgoprops}), and has a Sch\"utzenberger graph isomorphic (by Lemma~\ref{lemma_omegaisomorphism}) to the graph $\Omega$, which has automorphism group isomorphic to $G$ (by Lemma~\ref{lem:AutOmega}).
+The result now follows from the fact that maximal subgroups of $M$ are precisely the automorphism groups of the Sch\"utzenberger graphs \cite[Theorem 3.5]{Stephen:1990ss}. \end{proof}

-\begin{remark} The inverse monoids constructed in the proof of Theorem~\ref{thm:trivGroupUnits} are not $E$-unitary since for any relator $r \in R$ we have (in the notation of that proof) $\overline{r} = 1$ in the maximal group image but one can see that $\overline{r}$ does not represent an idempotent in the inverse monoid $M$ defined in the proof. \end{remark}
+\begin{remark} The inverse monoids constructed in the proof of Theorem~\ref{thm:trivGroupUnits} are not in general $E$-unitary.
+Indeed, let $M$ be the inverse monoid constructed in Example~\ref{Ex:R1ConstructionExample}.
+Two of the relators in the presentation of that inverse monoid are